sambayless/linedd/README.md

 linedd
 ==============

-linedd is a [delta-debugger](http://en.wikipedia.org/wiki/Delta_Debugging) for line-oriented text files.
+linedd is a simple [delta-debugger](http://en.wikipedia.org/wiki/Delta_Debugging) for line-oriented text files.
 You can use it to minimize error-causing inputs to programs while preserving those errors (making it easier to debug your code).

-In contrast to most delta-debuggers, linedd isn't specialized to deal with any particular syntax or format, beyond expecting line endings.
+In contrast to many delta-debuggers, linedd isn't specialized to deal with any particular syntax or format, beyond expecting line endings.
 This means that it can be used without modification to delta-debug any line-oriented text file.

 Using linedd is as simple as: